 9. Review all supplementary information

 Some colleges ask for more than an essay or two.
 Some colleges ask for other supplemental material.
-They may request a portfolio of your work if you're applying to an art program, for instance.
+They may request a portfolio of your work if you're applying to an Art program or another program for which a special application is required.
 They may also require interviews.
 If so, schedule these in your calendar and start preparing as soon as you set the appointment.

 10. Maximize your extracurricular engagement